Update: July 2023

-In response to the Russian Federation’s activities targeting Ukraine and the recognition of Luhansk/Donetsk as independent regions, EU foreign ministers have authorized three packages of sanctions.
-The five packages include several regulations limiting Russia’s access to the capital market.
-Moreover, they include financial sanctions against certain individuals and companies as well as export bans.
+In response to the Russian Federation’s activities targeting Ukraine and the recognition of Luhansk/Donetsk as independent regions, EU foreign ministers have authorized eleven packages of sanctions.
+The packages include several regulations limiting Russia’s access to the capital market.
+Moreover, they include financial sanctions against certain individuals and companies as well as export bans and implement a price cap on Russian crude oil and certain oil products.
 Violations are subject to severe penalties.

 In the following, we provide a general overview of the sanctions regime and explain what companies need to do now.

 First package of Sanctions

 1. Restrictions of the capital market (Regulation (EU) 2022/262)